tdrozdowski/scala-school/README.md

 with the language, the ZIO framework and the ecosystem in general.
 There will be a lot of 'further reading' to dive deeper into various topics as the goal here isn't to exhaustively cover any particular topic.

+The content for this school is a mixture of stuff from the Tour of Scala from scala-lang.org, various blogs and original content.
+Any examples taken from blogs will be noted in the 'Further Reading' section of each session with a URL.

 To get started with Scala, you should have the following installed at a minimum:

 * JDK 17 - we recommend the latest Eclipse Temurin OpenJDK build at http://adoptium.net